 - Flashlight (we used a phone flashlight)

-- The parent places the magnifying glass on the mirror and holds it up for a kid (with the magnifying glass facing the child).
+- The parent places the magnifying glass on the mirror and holds it up for the kid (with the magnifying glass facing the child).
 Ask your kid to look into the center of the magnifying glass.
 He/she might need to move his/her head around to get a good image of one eye at a time.
 Older kids can hold the mirror and magnifying glass on their own.

-Ask kids to look at:
+Ask kids to look at

 - the white of the eye,